AlessandroFerronato/dncs-lab/README.md

 |  Host-c  |   enp0s8   |  192.168.4.2  |   4    |

-I created two VLANs for subnet 2 and 3, which respectively the Tag 2 and 3.
+I created two VLANs for subnet 2 and 3, which respectively have the Tag 2 and 3.

 ## Realization